httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

             ( "1"  [ "."
 0*1( "0" ) ] )
 ~~~

-If a digest-algorithm is not accompanied by a "qvalue", it is treated as if its
+If a digest-algorithm is not accompanied by a "qvalue" (see Section 12.4.2 of{{SEMANTICS}}),
-associated "qvalue" were 1.0.
+it is treated as if its associated "qvalue" were 1.0.

 The sender is willing to accept a digest-algorithm if and only if it is listed
 in a `Want-Digest` field of a message, and its "qvalue" is non-zero.